zeiss-digital-innovation/jee-mongodb-showcase/jee-mongodb-backend/README.md

-# Demo REST backend using Jakarta Enterprise technology.
+# REST backend using Jakarta Enterprise technology.

+This is a simple REST backend using Jakarta Enterprise technology.
+It provides a REST API to manage POIs (points of interest).
+The data is stored in a MongoDB database.

 ## Dependencies and environment